svetoslavpachev/Culture-Matcher/README.md

 When updating the schema you need to go and update the models in the schema.prisma file.
 Once the models are updated you need to run [ npx prisma migrate ] to create a migration file with you changes and a timestamp.

 For more info follow the [`Pirsma documentation`](https://www.prisma.io/docs/concepts/components/prisma-migrate).
+You can also use [ npx prisma studio ] as a playground for your database to interact with the DB with UI.

 ## Usage